Rohit6094/SPP-ML/README.md

+index.html: Frontend template for the dashboard.

 main.js: JavaScript for handling form submission and chart rendering.

-index.html: HTML template for the dashboard interface.
+templates/: Directory containing the index.html template.

 static/: Directory for static files (if any).

-templates/: Directory containing the index.html template.